 Ask directly: what percentage of their current active portfolio is private or business-purpose loans?
 Request examples of completed workouts and foreclosures on private notes in your target states.
 A servicer whose primary experience is GSE loan servicing applies a different regulatory framework and decision logic than one whose core business is private note default management.

-Judicial foreclosure costs run $50,000–$80,000 in most states and take an average of 762 days to complete (ATTOM Q4 2024).
-Non-judicial foreclosure in power-of-sale states typically costs under $30,000.
-These figures make early loss mitigation evaluation — before foreclosure referral — a material financial decision, not just a compliance one.
+Judicial foreclosure timelines average 762 days nationally (ATTOM Q4 2024) and carry substantially higher legal costs than non-judicial power-of-sale processes.
+Non-judicial states allow the lender to foreclose without court involvement, compressing both the timeline and legal expense.
+These differences make early loss mitigation evaluation — before foreclosure referral — a material financial decision, not just a compliance exercise.

 Can a private mortgage servicer legally offer loan modifications and forbearance agreements?